gangsta/puppet-opsweekly/README.rst

 Puppet module for Opsweekly
 ===========================

-#busy with making rmp pachkage Opsweekly
+#busy with making rpm pachkage Opsweekly